About Emma Hart Acupuncture

 Diagnosis considers symptoms and underlying functional patterns, individual constitution, lifestyle factors, mental health, and environmental influences.
 These patterns often relate to organ systems, emotional states, seasonal changes, or significant life events.
 Because it is whole-person medicine, treatment often addresses multiple areas simultaneously for example, pain, digestion, and mood.

-Acupuncture is cumulative and works best over a series of sessions to support long-term recovery.
+Acupuncture is a cumulative therapy and works best over a series of sessions to support long-term recovery.
+However, for acute conditions some people find relief after one session.

-I feel very honoured to learn, share and practice the way of Chinese medicine with you all.
+I feel very honoured to learn and share the way of Chinese medicine with you all.

 Traditional acupuncture is a whole system of medicine used worldwide, informed by classical theory and contemporary research.